What Types of Documents Required for Export Customs Clearance?

-In apparel export import business, commercial invoice is an evidence or record of the transaction between the importer and the exporter which is a mandatory document for customs clearance.
-When the goods are available then exporter issues a commercial invoice to the importer in order to charge him for the exported goods.
+In the apparel export-import business, the commercial invoice is evidence or record of the transaction between the importer and the exporter which is a mandatory document for customs clearance.
+When the goods are available then the exporter issues a commercial invoice to the importer to charge him for the exported goods.
 It should be noted here that, commercial invoice always contains some basic information’s on the transaction.
 It has too much importance in customs clearance.

 Types of Documents Required for Export Customs Clearance:

-The most important documents listed in “shipping documents” for customs clearance which also known as “export documents check list” have pointed out in the following:
+The most important documents listed in “shipping documents” for customs clearance which is also known as “export documents checklist” have pointed out in the following:

 - Information of the exporter and the importer (Name and Address),